Step 1: Add the Userpilot Snippet to Your Web App

 • Company-level data like: company name, account ID, size, MRR, industry

 You want to know who did what and when.
-So start tagging features and defining key events.
-There are two ways to do this:
+Start labeling events and defining key ones.
+There are three ways to do this:

-• Tag UI elements visually using the Chrome extension.
-For example, tag a “Create Report” button or a “Billing” tab
+1. Tag UI elements visually using the Chrome extension.
+For example, tag a “Create Report” button or a “Billing” tab.

-• Track custom events like “Upgraded to Pro Plan” or “Completed Onboarding” by pushing them via code
+2. Track event programmaticlly like “Upgraded to Pro Plan” or “Completed Onboarding” by pushing them via code

 These events power targeting, reporting, and personalization.
 The more intentional your event setup, the better your insights will be later.
-Feature Tagging & Event Tracking
+Labeled Events (Visually/CSS)

 Step 5: Create Your First Flow